Why chatbots fail? 7 common limitations of chatbots

 Fix: in most cases, UX failures explain why chatbots fail.
 When it happens, the only possible fix is to revise the design of the chatbot according to UX rules and the results of the UX texts that the UX designers’ teams will need to run to discover the flaws of the chatbot.

-Why chatbots fail: chatbot limitations with NPL
+Why chatbots fail: chatbot limitations with NLP (Natural Language Processing)

 In both cases, misunderstandings, loops, frustration, and blocked transfers can happen.
 These accidents are the common reason why chatbots fail from the perspective of UX.
 Unfortunately, chatbots cannot work out the subtleties of human languages and human communication.
-Therefore, bots should be limited to a basic usage.

 Blocked transfers mean that the chatbot tries to transfer the conversation to a human operator that is not available.
 Loops and frustration happen when a chatbot is not able to correctly address users’ issues, and, again, the reason behind if often an error in its design.

 Fix: instruct chatbots to send the calls that they are not designed to manage or that they cannot understand to a human operator but be careful that chatbot avoids contacting a human agent while the agent is off work.